brown-band/website/pages/scripts/1987-1988/fall/columbia.md

 :sd[Band marches off to "Ever True"]

-:script-note[Actually the last line was supposed to be "Be back in two months when we turn into the nation's only skating band and play for a team that really appreciates us."
+::script-note[Actually the last line was supposed to be "Be back in two months when we turn into the nation's only skating band and play for a team that really appreciates us."
 See previous notes for various Rosenburg anecdotes.
 (What a craphead.)
 The only memorable factor of this game, besides Brown's almost losing to Columbia, was that it was butt-cold.]

 :sd[The following are footnotes handed out to fans for this show, and corresponding to the footnotes indicated in the halftime script]